Students must meet the following criteria in order to opt-in to the program:

 We want you to feel at home on campus, in class, and on-line.
 So, do not hesitate to bring your own laptop if you believe that will help bring you academic success.
 Just note that the support provided through St. John’s University’s Academic Computing Initiative will be unavailable to students that bring their own laptop.
 Students who bring personal laptops may be required to purchase and install software required for classes.
 If you are unsure of your software needs, please consult with your academic department.
 Please review the minimum requires.

 In order to opt-in and select a laptop you will need to log into the UIS system.

 Please note: You will have 6 weeks from the start of the semester to opt-in to the ACI Program and choose your laptop.
 If you do not opt-in prior to the 6 week deadline period, you cannot opt-in at a later date.

 If you would like to modify your laptop choice, simply log back into UIS and change your selection.
-Changes will be honored until the laptop is picked up by the student.
+Changes will be honored until the laptop is distributed at first time pickup.

-Once you pick up your laptop, you cannot request a change in model.
+Once you have received your laptop, you cannot request a change in model.

 The only reason you would be able to opt-out of the ACI program once you are enrolled in it, is if you leave the University.
 During the first six weeks of the first semester, if you opted in to the program, and have not picked up your laptop yet, you can change your laptop model selection to "Bring your own".
 After the first six weeks of the semester has passed, if you opted in, but still have not picked up your laptop, and you now wish to opt out, please send an email to: [email protected]